 Note that this argument is NOT about if the term should be called dpi or ppi.
-I learned to say dpi, like historical usage always has.
-If you want to call it ppi, that's fine, same thing, and it is still exactly what I am discussing here.
-More about that name here, but it is unrelated - the video system has no concept of either term about inches.
-The video system is dimensioned in pixels, and simply shows pixels directly, and has no concept of inches at all.
+Dpi is jargon maybe, but each pixel certainly is a "dot" of color.
+I learned to say dpi, like historical usage always has used.
+If you want to call it ppi, that's fine, same thing, exactly what ppi is, and it is still exactly what I am discussing here (we all do definitely need to understand it either way we hear it).
+More about that name here, but the video system has no concept of either term about inches.
+The video system is dimensioned in pixels, and it simply shows pixels directly, and has no concept of inches or cm at all.
 You can and should notice that the terms "dpi" or "ppi" simply do not appear in any user manual for any monitor or for any video board.
 The really good reason is because the concept of dpi simply does not exist in the video system.
-The numbers that you will see in the video specifications will be screen size numbers like 1920x1080 pixels.
+The numbers that you will see in the video specifications will be screen size numbers like 1920x180 pixels.

-The difference in video screens and printers is that paper is dimensioned in inches, and printers do use dpi, and these three images will all print on paper at very different sizes (printed from a photo editor instead of printing this web page).
+The difference in video screens and printers is that paper is dimensioned in inches, and printers do use dpi to print inches, and these three images with their current individual dpi numbers will all print on paper at very different sizes (printed from a photo editor instead of printing this web page.
+A browser will print them to maintain the size seen on the video monitor, still all three the same size.
+The video has no concept of dpi).
 Dpi is for printing, and your printer definitely will honor printing resolution to print individual images, and will print these individually at the sizes shown above (except your printer probably cannot handle the big one).
 But screens only show pixels, and these three 412x324 pixel images are the same 412x324 pixel size on any screen.
+The computer video board will create some size screen, like probably 1920x1080 pixels today, and that will be shown on whatever size monitor is connected.